Little Barrie

-Little Barrie is an English rock group consisting of Barrie Cadogan (vocals, guitar) and Lewis Wharton (bass, vocals).
+Little Barrie are an English rock group consisting of Barrie Cadogan (vocals, guitar) and Lewis Wharton (bass, vocals).
 Virgil Howe contributed drums and vocals from 2007 until his death in 2017.
 Their sound has drawn from a mixture of influences including freakbeat, garage rock, UK R&B, neo-psychedelia, surf rock, krautrock, funk and rock and roll.
 The band released Death Express in 2017.

 Band history

-The first Little Barrie single "Shrug Off Love" / "Reply Me (It Don't Deny Me)" was released in summer 2000.
+The first Little Barrie single, "Shrug Off Love" / "Reply Me (It Don't Deny Me)", was released in summer 2000.
 It originated from a demo recorded in 1999 by Cadogan with friends Chris Lee on drums and Miles Newbold engineering the sessions and also playing organ.
-Shortly after Cadogan met drummer Wayne Fullwood and they began writing together as a duo.
-The pair played a handful of gigs before relocating to London in September 2000 where they met bassist Lewis Wharton.
+Shortly after, Cadogan met drummer Wayne Fullwood, and they began writing together as a duo.
+The pair played a handful of gigs before relocating to London in September 2000, where they met bassist Lewis Wharton.
 The trio began playing around London clubs in late 2000 and cut two further singles, "Don't Call It The Truth" / "Give Me A Microphone" in 2001 and "Memories Well" / "Didn't Mean A Thing" in 2002.
 The early sound of the band was influenced by the rhythms of early soul, funk and R&B.

 After sessions in London with producer Edwyn Collins the band released their debut album, We Are Little Barrie in 2005.
 Following the album's release the band toured in Europe, Japan, Australia and the US before returning in late summer 2005 to begin writing their second album Stand Your Ground, produced by Dan the Automator.
 Wayne Fullwood left the band during the writing period.
 Billy Skinner joined the band on drums and work continued on the album in the UK with Mike "Prince Fatty" Pelanconi as producer.
 It was released in 2007.
-Alongside the bands R&B and funk inspirations Stand Your Ground featured hints of rockabilly.
+Alongside the bands' R&B and funk inspirations Stand Your Ground featured hints of rockabilly.

-Following further tours across Europe, Japan and Australia in 2007 the band backed Paul Weller on the title track of his album 22 Dreams.
-In late 2007 Virgil Howe, son of Yes guitarist Steve Howe, replaced Skinner on drums.
-The first recordings featuring the new lineup were in March 2008, when alongside Martin Duffy on keys the trio backed French Polynesian artist Mareva Galanter on her album Happy Fiu.
+Following further tours across Europe, Japan and Australia, in 2007, the band backed Paul Weller on the title track of his album 22 Dreams.
+In late 2007, Virgil Howe, son of Yes guitarist Steve Howe, replaced Skinner on drums.
+The first recordings featuring the new lineup were in March 2008, when, alongside Martin Duffy on keys, the trio backed French Polynesian artist Mareva Galanter on her album Happy Fiu.

-Throughout 2009, the band toured and continued work writing their third album, King of the Waves.
+Throughout 2009, the band toured and continued writing their third album, King of the Waves.
 King of the Waves was released in Japan in December 2010 and in the UK and US in summer 2011.
-The album is harder edged than previous recordings, leaning more towards surf and garage sounds with a greater use of overdriven guitars, feedback and tougher bass and drums from Wharton and Howe.
-The album's opening track 'Surf Hell' became popular through its use on the game Rocksmith and several synchs on television.
+The album is harder-edged than previous recordings, leaning more towards surf and garage sounds with a greater use of overdriven guitars, feedback and tougher bass and drums from Wharton and Howe.
+The album's opening track, 'Surf Hell', became popular through its use on the game Rocksmith and several synchs on television.
 The song 'Money in Paper' featured a backing vocal from Edwyn Collins.